-3. Pull wire off spark plug(s) to prevent possibility of someone accidentally starting the machine before transporting or storing machine.

-4. Close fuel shut off valve, on front panel before transporting or storing machine.
+- 5. Pull wire off spark plug(s) to prevent possibility of someone accidentally starting the machine before transporting or storing machine. - 6.
+Close fuel shut off valve, on front panel before transporting or storing machine.

-Important Make sure fuel shut off valve is closed before transporting or storing machine, as fuel leakage may occur.
-Set parking brake before transporting.
-Make sure to remove key as fuel pump may run and cause battery to lose charge.
+Important Make sure that the fuel shut off valve is closed before transporting or storing the machine, as fuel leakage may occur.
+Set the parking brake before transporting.
+Make sure to remove the key as the fuel pump may run and cause the battery to lose charge.